Rudy Rotter: Variety of styles – consistency of theme

 Rotter began sculpting at the age of 43, making half-size human figures in clay.
 By the late 1970s he was sculpting teak bas reliefs from hardwood scraps provided by a local yacht builder.
 At this same time he was making small machetes of imagined grand monuments.
 His eclectic style was born out of his constant drive to create and experiment.
 He used found and scavenged materials.
 These often suggested new forms, formats, and ideas.
 Unusual materials included his sister's old mink coat, scrap leather, shiny trophy factory discards, wallpaper samples, thrift shop finds, commercial paper scrap, and more.
 In his last decade he added drawn images on to photographic prints.

 Rotter employed a variety of styles over time.
 Although he expressed himself intuitively without preconceived notions of what he would produce, his work had a thematic consistency.

 Humanism – the family of man

 The basis of Rudy Rotter's art is humanism.
 Rotter consistently invoked the theme of the nuclear family, and more broadly, the family of man.
 He used simplified images to express his strong feelings of interconnectedness, and the familial love and joy he recalled from his youth.
 To this well-grounded basic theme, he often added "imaginary creatures" and other surreal dreamlike expressions.

 His archetypal figures are generally rendered in side or frontal view, and drawn efficiently with a limited number of lines and strokes.
 This basic method of depiction allowed for the figures to be both actors expressing the core human condition—while at the same time, and of equal importance, each artwork became a sophisticated abstract composition unto itself.
 The art both tells a story, and at the same time creates a visceral visual experience for the viewer.

-By being incessantly creative with the constant re-combination of familiar subjects and new materials, Rotter keeps his humanistic theme fresh and unhackneyed with each iteration of this familial tale.